vtexdocs/dev-portal-content/docs/guides/Fulfillment/vtex-pick-and-pack/vtex-pick-and-pack-carriers-integration-protocol.md

 | 404                  | Resource not found      |
 | 500                  | Internal error          |

->ℹ️ Note: There is a 5 seconds timeout before the service creation is confirmed.
-After that, is possible to use any of the endpoints below.
+>ℹ️ There is a 5 seconds timeout before the service creation is confirmed.
+After that, it is possible to use any of the endpoints below.

 ### Cancel service